tanner-johnson2718/MEME_OS_3/Loading/README.md

 }
 ```

-We will dig into the loading of this by using GDb.
+We will dig into the loading of the above program by using GDB.
 If we start executing at the very first instruction we see that we find ourself in the _start function of the dynamic linker (ld-linux-x86-64.so.2).
 Skipping through the execution of the dynamic linker and looking at the GOT before and after we get the table below.
 We can see from this that dynamic linker chose not to do lazy binding and the required symbols were linked prior to the dynamic linker passing control to our exe.

 | .got Addr | Symbol | Val before linker | Val after |
 | --- | --- | --- | --- |